Tofull/LetsMapTheWorld/README.md

 ## Contributors

-Loic Messal - French Student at National School of Geomatics : <messal.loic@gmail.com>
+[Loic Messal](https://fr.linkedin.com/in/loicmessal "Profil LinkedIn") - French Student at National School of Geomatics : <messal.loic@gmail.com>

+I am only 21 years old.
+I have a lot of things to learn.
+Do not hesitate to send me your feedbacks to improve my experience.

 ## License